 - Volume 1: NIST Big Data Definitions, Version 1.0.
 The aim of this volume is to provide a common vocabulary for those involved with Big Data.
 For managers, the terms in this volume will distinguish the concepts needed to understand this changing field.
 For procurement officers, this document will provide the framework for discussing organizational needs, and distinguishing among offered approaches.
 For marketers, this document will provide the means to promote solutions and innovations.
 For the technical community, this volume will provide a common language to better differentiate the specific offerings; - Volume 2: NIST Big Data Taxonomies, Version 1.0.
 The NBD-PWG Definitions and Taxonomy Subgroup focused on identifying Big Data concepts, defining terms needed to describe this new paradigm, and defining reference architecture terms.
 This taxonomy provides a hierarchy of the components of the reference architecture.
-It is designed to meet the needs of specific user groups, as follows: - o For managers, the terms will distinguish the categorization of techniques needed to understand this changing field; - o For procurement officers, it will provide the framework for discussing organizational needs and distinguishing among offered approaches; - o For marketers, it will provide the means to promote Big Data solutions and innovations; - o For the technical community, it will provide a common language to better differentiate Big Data's specific offerings; - Volume 3: NIST Big Data Use Case & Requirements, Version 1.0.
+It is designed to meet the needs of specific user groups, as follows: - For managers, the terms will distinguish the categorization of techniques needed to understand this changing field; - For procurement officers, it will provide the framework for discussing organizational needs and distinguishing among offered approaches; - For marketers, it will provide the means to promote Big Data solutions and innovations; - For the technical community, it will provide a common language to better differentiate Big Data's specific offerings; - Volume 3: NIST Big Data Use Case & Requirements, Version 1.0.
 This volume was prepared by the NBD-PWG Use Cases and Requirements Subgroup.
 The effort focused on forming a community of interest from industry, academia, and government, with the goal of developing a consensus list of Big Data requirements across all stakeholders.
 This included gathering and understanding various use cases from nine diversified areas (i.e., application domains).
-To achieve this goal, the Subgroup completed the following tasks: - o Gathered input from all stakeholders regarding Big Data requirements; - o Analyzed and prioritized a list of challenging use case specific requirements that may delay or prevent adoption of Big Data deployment; - Developed a comprehensive list of generalized Big Data requirements; - Collaborated with the NBD-PWG Reference Architecture Subgroup to provide input for the NIST Big Data Reference Architecture (NBDRA); - o Documented the findings in this report.
+To achieve this goal, the Subgroup completed the following tasks: - Gathered input from all stakeholders regarding Big Data requirements; - Analyzed and prioritized a list of challenging use case specific requirements that may delay or prevent adoption of Big Data deployment; - Developed a comprehensive list of generalized Big Data requirements; - Collaborated with the NBD-PWG Reference Architecture Subgroup to provide input for the NIST Big Data Reference Architecture (NBDRA); - o Documented the findings in this report. - Volume 4: NIST Big Data Security and Privacy Requirements, Version 1.0.
+The focus of the NBD-PWG Security and Privacy Subgroup is to form a community of interest from industry, academia, and government with the goal of developing consensus on a reference architecture to handle security and privacy issues across all stakeholders.
+This includes understanding what standards are available or under development, as well as identifying which key organizations are working on these standards.

-The National Institute of Standards and Technology (NIST) is a U.S. government agency.
-For the framework, please check: http://bigdatawg.nist.gov/V1_output_docs.php
+&lt;sup>38 The National Institute of Standards and Technology (NIST) is a U.S. government agency.
+For the framework, please check: http://bigdatawg.nist.gov/V1\output\docs.php